 For a club that goes by the nickname of El Glorioso, Deportivo Alavés is currently down on its uppers.
 This historic club from the heart of the Basque country has experienced some dizzying highs since forming in 1921, becoming the darlings of Spanish and European football a little over a decade ago.
-How quickly things can change, for it now finds itself in Segunda B's gutter looking up at the stars.
+How quickly things can change, for within 8 seasons of playing in a Uefa Cup final, Alavés were playing in Segunda B's regional leagues.

 With Basque neighbours Athletic Club de Bilbao, Real Union and Real Sociedad already well established, success came quickly to the fledgling club, entering the Federación Vizcaína in 1925, due to the absence of such a body in Alava.
 Successive promotions saw the club challenge Athletic Club for the Campeonato Vizcaíno in 1927-28 as well as reach the semi-finals of the Copa del Rey.
 Keen to progress, Alavés entered the qualifying competition to partake in the first La Liga season, but finally had to settle for a place in the inaugural season of La Segunda.
 The club led the way for much of the season, but eventually came up short, finishing third, a point behind champions Sevilla.
 A year later, Alavés won La Segunda title and promotion to La Primera.
 Their debut in La Primera got off to a dream start and the club topped the league at the end of week 3.
 They came back to earth with a bump a week later with a 7-1 defeat at Athletic Club and eventually finished eighth.
 Alavés managed to stay in the top tier for another two seasons, but two successive relegations followed and the club was playing in the regional league for the start of the 1935-36 season.